Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: The base -algebras

 \begin{defn} Define $\pi_B$ from ${\mathcal B}$ into ${\mathcal B}({\mathcal H}_B)$, by

 Then $\pi_B$ is an injective ${}^*$-homomorphism, which is the GNS-representation of ${\mathcal B}$, such that $\pi_B({\mathcal B}){\mathcal H}_B$ is dense in ${\mathcal H}_B$. \end{defn}

 \begin{rem} In general, even if we have a positive linear functional on a ${}^*$-algebra ${\mathcal B}$, resulting in an inner product and a Hilbert space ${\mathcal H}_B$, it is not always possible to represent the algebra as an algebra of left multiplication operators.
 Some elements may become unbounded operators.
 Observe that in our case, the existence of our self-adjoint idempotent $E$ allowed the construction of the GNS-representation.
-Meanwhile, note that the density statement in the last sentence of the definition is a quick consequence of the fact that ${\mathcal B}$ is a non-degenerate idempotent algebra. \end{rem}
+Meanwhile, note that the density statement in the last sentence of the definition is a quick consequence of the fact that ${\mathcal B}$ is a non-degenerate idempotent algebra.
+We can also extend $\pi_B$ to the level of $M({\mathcal B})$. \end{rem}

 By a similar argument, using $E$ and considering its other leg, we can also define the GNS-representation $\pi_C$ of $\mu$:

 \begin{defn} Define $\pi_C$ from ${\mathcal C}$ into ${\mathcal B}({\mathcal H}_C)$, by